 With some tests, you can get the results (and treatment, if you need it) on the same day.
 For others, you might have to wait for a week or two, if so the clinic will check how you would prefer to receive your results.

 If you test positive for an STI, you will be asked to go back to the clinic to talk about your results and your treatment.
-Many STI's can be cured with antibiotics.
+Many STI's can be treated with antibiotics.
 Some infections, such as HIV, have no cure, but there are treatments available.

 Telling your partner and previous partners you have an STI